Introduction to Kbd Tag in HTML

 < kbd> Text </kbd> <kbd> Text </kbd> <kbd> Text </kbd>

-- To change the font style of the text one can use CSS-font-style attribute to the text so text can be normal, italic, initial, etc.
+- To change the text’s font style, one can use CSS-font-style attribute to the text so text can be normal, italic, initial, etc.

 - It is also possible to change the text size by using CSS-font-size.